jrhendrix/Ropro/README.md

 This repository contains the scripts for generating a report on Prokka data.
 This tool is to be used for gathering and reporting data, not for evaluating the results.

 ## Introduction
 Prokka is a bioinformatics tool for annotating bacterial, archaeal, and vial genome assemblies.
-Output files are generated that contain a lot of information, including the annotation, sequence, and assembly statistics data (Seemann, 2014).
-The information can be time consuming to mine when there are many samples, but the standard output format of the Prokka software makes it a good candidate for an automated mining system.
+Output files are generated that contain a lot of information, including the annotation list, annotation sequences (nucleic acid and amino acid), and assembly statistics (Seemann, 2014).
+The information can be time consuming to gather when there are many samples, but the standard output format of the Prokka software makes it a good candidate for an automated mining system.

 ## Table of Contents